Updated July 1, 2022

 Terrain: Fairly hilly.
 Some portions especially so.
 Bring a hand-held water bottle and fuel, particularly for longer distances.
 The trailhead building has restrooms and a drinking fountain.

-Nearby Coffee Shop: Post-run, grab coffee at Einstein Cycle’s cafe (attached to this awesome local bike shop), 1990 U.S. 31 North.
+Nearby Coffee Shop: Post-run, grab coffee and delicious breakfast burriotos (my favorite: The Spudnick) at Breakaway Cafe & Coffee Bar, 1990 U.S. 31 North.
 It’s across from the Speedway gas station at Four Mile Road and U.S. 31 North.
 Cuppa Joe offers a full coffee bar, loose leaf tea, smoothies, scones, and other baked goods.